Great news, Americans are living longer than ever before.

 The Association of Independent Hearing Healthcare Professionals (UK) recommends getting your hearing tested every five years from age 18 to 45, every three years from age 45 to age 60, and every two years over the age of 60.
 Hearing loss can be attributed to many factors, include age, but also military service, noise in the workplace, loud music, illness, and injury.

 Be sure to mention any medications and dietary supplements you are taking to your doctor, something as common blood pressure medication or aspirin, taken in large doses, can impact your hearing.

-Wear ear protection when doing yard work, like mowing the lawn, running the snowblower or while enjoying recreational activities, such as attending car races or shooting.
-Exposure to noise greater than 140 decibels can cause permanently damaged hearing.
+Wear ear protection when doing yard work, like mowing the lawn or running the snowblower, and while enjoying recreational activities, such as attending car races or shooting guns.
+Exposure to noise greater than 140 decibels can cause permanent damage to your hearing.
 Under certain conditions, anyone who does not wear hearing protection while shooting can suffer hearing loss with as little as one shot.

 Exercise is good for more than just your body.
-Exercise helps increase blood flow, including the blood that flows to your heart, brain and ears.
+Exercise helps increase blood flow to your heart, brain, and ears.
 As you age, it is important to maintain or add aerobic activity to help with overall cardiovascular health.
 Even low impact exercises, like tai chi, aid balance and stability and are beneficial to hearing health, according to studies by Harvard Medical School.

-Keep in mind these healthy aging tips apply at every age, from eight to eighty.
-It’s never too early to take a baseline hearing test, protect your hearing and adopt an exercise program.
+Keep in mind these healthy aging tips apply at every age, from eight to 80.
+It’s never too early to take a baseline hearing test, protect your hearing, and adopt an exercise program.
 MDHearingAid offers affordable hearing aids for adults that can help with healthy aging.
 We’re only a click or call away.